kgajjar44/zhininghjl.github.io/docs/README.md

 ### <small><code>3rd place</code></small> HackED Beta Hackathon &#128293;

-?> ResCoding Game is the winning project from over 20 teams.
-It is designed to educate young children, especially girls, on coding logic with fun stages, cute graphics, and with ease to use UI.

 <p><span class="text-right">11/2019</span></p>

 &#128279; [devpost.com/software/rescoding](https://www.devpost.com/software/rescoding)

 &#128279; [github.com/zhininghjl/Rescoding](https://www.github.com/zhininghjl/Rescoding)

+?> ResCoding Game is the winning project from over 20 teams.
+It is designed to educate young children, especially girls, on coding logic with fun stages, cute graphics, and with ease to use UI.?> ResCoding Game is the winning project from over 20 teams.
+It is designed to educate young children, especially girls, on coding logic with fun stages, cute graphics, and with easy to use UI.

 * Contributed to architecture design and development by building the game with clean Python code, Pygame module and JSON in 24 hours.
-* Led UI design and created all visual elements using Adobe Photoshop.
+* Lead artist and built visual elements using Adobe Photoshop.
 * Demonstrated the project to local technology companies at the Startup Edmonton Demo Camp event.

 ---